flavell-lab/AtanasKim-Cell2023/README.md

 **\* Equal Contribution**

 ## Package directory
 List of packages in this repository.
+Note that the source code included in this repository is from when the article was published.
+Any updates (e.g. bug fix, new feature) to any of the packages are not reflected on the code included in this repository.
-To access the latest/maintained versions, please access the individual repositories using the links below:
+**To use/install or access the latest/maintained versions, please access the individual repositories** using the links below:
 ### ANTSUN
  - [BehaviorDataNIR.jl](https://github.com/flavell-lab/BehaviorDataNIR.jl)
  - [CaAnalysis.jl](https://github.com/flavell-lab/CaAnalysis.jl)